webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 - **Unlisted** — Collection can be shared with others, given the link to the collection.
 - **Public** — Collection can be shared with others and is listed in the [public collections gallery](org-settings.md#public-collections-gallery).

-The [Presentation and Sharing](./presentation-sharing.md) guide provides further details for options on how to present and share collections.
+The [Presentation & Sharing](./presentation-sharing.md) guide provides further details for options on how to present and share collections.

 ## Deduplicate Content

 Deduplication (or “dedupe”) is the process of preventing duplicate content from being stored.
 When deduplication is enabled, the crawler will reference a collection’s existing items when checking for new content and URLs.
 Content that is identical, even when found at a different URL, will be deduplicated by writing "revisit" records rather than the full resource in the resulting crawl WACZ files.
 This results in a smaller, space-saving collection and smaller archived items.

 The [Deduplication](./deduplication.md) page goes into further detail on how deduplication works in Browsertrix, some of the tradeoffs and considerations for replay and download to keep in mind, and how to create and manage the deduplication index for a collection.

+## Remove a Collection

+To permanently remove a collection from your org, choose _Delete Collection_ from the collection _Actions_ menu.
+Deleting a collection will not delete any archived items.